-

 - In breve

-- Geological period beginning with the Gauss/Matuyama palaeomagnetic reversal and largely influenced by successive glacials in a context of increased global ice volume.
+The Quaternary is the last geochronologic period of the Cenozoic, starting with the Gelasian age (at the transition from the Neogene period) and still going on into the Present.
+It is subdivided in two epochs (Pleistocene and Holocene).
+The base of the Quaternary is set at the Gauss/Matuyama palaeomagnetic reversal and the period is characterised by successive glacials in a context of increased global ice volume.
 In Switzerland one can assume that all of the (peri)glacial deposits belong to the Quaternary.

 -